adavarski/proglog/README.md

-## Distributed Services with Go: Commit Log from Travis Jeffery's Distributed Services book
+## Distributed Services with Go: Commit Log from Travis Jeffery's book

 This repository follows the book "Distributed Services with Go" by Travis Jeffrey with some fixes.